giovannivigna/cs190g-W26-dojo/README.md

 # CS190g Winter 2026 pwn.college Dojo

+This dojo is a selection of the modules currently available in pwn.college.
+Solving challenges in these modules will advance you in the class, and, at the same time, it will give you credits on pwn.college.

 ## Using the Dojo

 This module introduces you to the pwn.college framework and how to solve challenges.